gatk555/simavr/README.md

 That is true for the timers; their externally-visible function are routed through the GPIO ports.
 <P>
-The serial communication periperals (UART, SPI, TWI) are different, as transmissions do not modify pin state and reception does not examine it.
+The serial communication peripherals (UART, SPI, TWI) are different, as transmissions do not modify pin state and reception does not examine it.
-Instead, each peripheral has its own IRQs to send and recieve bytes.
+Instead, each peripheral has its own IRQs to send and receive bytes.
 That simplifies both the simulator and external code, and the omission should only be visible if the pins used are also linked to unrelated external circuitry.